Hope, what if your fears come to pass?

-When your heart is fearful, Hope, you only see within the confines of 80 years, you only see the steady aging of a finite frame and the fears that come along with it, of aging, death, of unfulfilled dreams and lost loved ones, of the pain of cancer and broken relationships, of being abandoned or never being enough to be chosen in the first place.
+When your heart is fearful, Hope, you only see within the confines of eighty years, you only see the steady aging of a finite frame and the fears that come along with it, of aging, death, of unfulfilled dreams and lost loved ones, of the pain of cancer and broken relationships, of being abandoned or never being enough to be chosen in the first place.

-But, Hope, if you stop looking forward and instead look back, the fear will shrivel, because there are countless stories of God bringing you through the fire not to die, but to be refined, not because He didn’t love you, but to show you just how much he does.
-Do you remember the time, not even two years ago, when he walked with you into that greatest fear, the one where you were clutching your life so tightly you were about to shatter it?
+But, Hope, if you stop looking forward and instead look back, the fear will shrivel, because there are countless stories of God bringing you through the fire not to die, but to be refined, not because He didn’t love you, but to show you just how much He does.
+Do you remember the time, not even two years ago, when He walked with you into that greatest fear, the one where you were clutching your life so tightly you were about to shatter it?

 When your greatest fears came to pass, you thought you would crumble.
 You thought that the evidence of your worthlessness was damning and that the pain would weigh heavy forever.
-Your eyes were blurred by human evidence, but the whole time he held your hand leading you, refining you, and finally cleansing your gritty eyes so you could see the brilliant colors of truth.
+Your eyes were blurred by human evidence, but the whole time He held your hand, leading you, refining you, and finally cleansing your gritty eyes so you could see the brilliant colors of truth.